abilandz/Advanced/regex.md

 ### 2. Metacharacters <a name="metacharacters"></a>

 Metacharacter is a symbol, or combination of symbols, with special and non-literal meaning in regular expressions and filename expansions.
 Despite its peculiar name, metacharacters are present all around us.
-In math we are used to using metacharacters, for instance in the arithmetic expression ```4 * 10``` we understand that metacharacter ```*``` represents multiplication.
-As another example, combination of symbols ```\n``` is a composite metacharacter, and is common metacharacter for new line.
+In math, we are used to using metacharacters; for instance, in the arithmetic expression 4 * 10, we understand that metacharacter ```*``` represents multiplication.
+As another example, a combination of symbols \n is a composite metacharacter and is a common metacharacter for a new line.

 #### Asterisk ```*``` <a name="asterisk"></a>
-1. In BRE it will match any number (including zero) of repetitions of the preceeding character or, in a more elaborate case, it will match zero or more occurrences of the preceding regular expression.
-By itself, asterisk "*" matches nothing, it modifies what goes before it
+1. In BRE, it will match any number (including zero) of repetitions of the preceding character or, in a more elaborate case, it will match zero or more occurrences of the preceding regular expression.
+By itself, the asterisk "*" matches nothing, it modifies what goes before it;

-2. As a shell wildcard, meaning of asterisk "*" is completely different -- in this context it stands for "zero or more characters"
+2. As a shell wildcard, the meaning of the asterisk "*" is completely different &mdash; in this context, it stands for "zero or more characters."

 Example: Regular expression for "any number of characters (including 0 characters!)" is .*